g4b0/silverstripe-widget-pages-extension/README.md

 	<% end_with %>

 ## TODO
-Move $InheritSideBar in pages, in order to have the abilty to inherit only some widget area
+* Move $InheritSideBar in pages, in order to have the abilty to inherit only some widget area
+* Fix the error listed below in ISSUE section, maybe with a task that re-publish every published page

+## ISSUE
+After installing this module you need to re-publish existing pages where you want to use widgets, because of UnsavedRationList.
+If you don't re-publish the pages you will get the following error: Error at framework/model/UnsavedRelationList.php line 307: Uncaught LogicException: byID can't be called on an UnsavedRelationList.